 Where can you do your laundry in Lanzarote?

 We never wash our laundry by hand.
 It is something I both hate to do and at the same time – in my mind, it won’t get as clean as when you wash it in a machine.
 There are not that many (if any) self-service laundromats in Lanzarote.
 We drove all over the island but they were all places where you leave your laundry for others to wash.
 Since we were there for a month, we ended up leaving our laundry in the resort town of Playa Blanca.
 The place was called “Wash and Tumble Laundry Lanzarote” and it was really bad.

 First off, the prices that they had on their website were not the correct ones.
 It was said that the price for 10 kilograms of laundry would cost xx euros.
 When we got there, it turned out that since we had both whites and colors, it would be two machines – making it much more expensive.
 In the end, we got our laundry back and redid all of it when we got to Fuerteventura.
 It was simply not cleaned.
 And it is important to point out that we are not picky when it comes to these things.
 So if you can, don’t spend your hard-earned money at that place.
 If you have a tip on where to do laundry in Lanzarote, please let us know and we will update this post!

 Apps that might help you in Lanzarote

-There are very many apps for motorhome owners that they can use to find things as “where to park” or “where to fill up on LPG”.
-However, not of them are any use in Lanzarote since there are no spots marked in the apps.
-We struggled at first but ended up finding some apps that we used while in Lanzarote.
+There are very many apps for motorhome owners that they can use to find things such as “where to park” or “where to fill up on LPG”.
+However, not all of them are used in Lanzarote since there are no spots marked in the apps.
+We struggled at first but ended up finding some apps that we used during our stay in Lanzarote.